 - The Secretary of Health and Human Services’ designation of a public health emergency remains in effect.

-As a reminder, the physician must still check the patient’s Prescription Monitoring Program (known as PMP Aware) history before dispensing or prescribing opioids, benzodiazepines, barbiturates, or carisoprodol.
+As a reminder, Texas physicians must check the patient’s history on the state’s prescription monitoring program, known as PMP Aware, before dispensing or prescribing opioids, benzodiazepines, barbiturates, or carisoprodol.

 Find more information about telemedicine, including updates related to COVID-19, on the TMA Telemedicine Resources webpage.

-For the latest news and information on the coronavirus pandemic in Texas, including links to official CDC, DSHS, and TMB documents, be sure to visit the TMA COVID-19 Resource Center regularly.
+For the latest news and information on the coronavirus pandemic in Texas, including links to official Centers for Disease Control and Prevention, Texas Department of State Health Services, and TMB documents, be sure to visit the TMA COVID-19 Resource Center regularly.